Dr. Laura Nichols

-Thanks for taking the time to read about the services I offer at the Centre for Change.
-I founded the Centre in 2017, because I wanted to create a sanctuary space, exclusive to adults, in the West end of Ottawa.
+I founded the Centre for Change in 2017 because I wanted to create a sanctuary space, exclusive to adults, in the West end of Ottawa and throughout Ontario.
 A space that is private and serene and filled with hope.

-Let me tell you a bit about me which may help you determine whether you want to work with me.
 My demeanor, both personal and professional, is relaxed and warm.
-In fact, I am probably best known for my down-to-earth approach with clients and I boast that this is due to my East Coast roots!
+In fact, I am probably best known for my warm down-to-earth therapeutic style with clients and I boast that this is due to my east coast roots!
 I grew up in Nova Scotia and the east coast values instilled in me through my family and the culture, are an important part of who I am as a person and as a psychologist.
 I build partnerships with the clients I work with and together we formulate a plan that will address the specific difficulties you are experiencing.

 Clients often ask me if people can change—yes change is possible, and I am proof.

 I practice Cognitive Behavioral Therapy (CBT) and its specialized forms of treatment for PTSD, Prolonged Exposure (PE) and Cognitive Processing Therapy (CPT) which form 2/3 of my practice.
 Although I work with individuals experiencing a variety of difficulties, much of my focus and expertise is helping first responders and their families - RCMP, firefighters, police, paramedics, veterans and military members who have experienced operational and/or traumatic stress.
 Other areas of my clinical expertise include workplace stress, anxiety, and mood related problems.